Why You Need a Family Lawyer For a Divorce

 How You Can Get Help

-If you want a qualified and experienced family law attorney to represent you in your divorce, call AAA Family Law at 407-260-6001 and schedule a free thirty-minute initial consultation.
+If you want a qualified and experienced family law attorney to represent you in your divorce, call AAA Family Law at 407-260-6001 and schedule an initial consultation.
 At the consultation I will carefully listen to your situation and ask you about your objectives, then present you with a legal action plan to achieve these.
 And you will know the total of your attorney retainer fees up front before signing a contract or making a payment.

 These are the ranges of fees charged by AAA Family Law for representation in a divorce.
 The actual fee between the ranges depends on the complexity of the case.